swapnilpawar7-gpu/HireBridge-Deployment/README.md

 # HireBridge - Job Portal

-A full-stack job listing and application portal built with **Spring**, **MongoDB**, and a hand-crafted **Vanilla JS + Tailwind CSS** frontend.
+A full-stack job listing and application portal built with **Spring**, **MongoDB Atlas**, and a hand-crafted **Vanilla JS + Tailwind CSS** frontend.
 Browse live job postings, search by skill or keyword, filter by experience, and submit applications - all from a clean, responsive UI with dark mode support.

 ---